Last Updated: 04/08/2025

 This section provides information on the rights that you have under EEA or UK law in relation to your personal data.
 Under certain circumstances, individuals located in the EEA or UK have the following data protection rights:

-To exercise any of the rights described above, please contact us using our contact information listed in the “How to Contact Us” section above.
+To exercise any of the rights described above, please send a message to privacy@spyre.com.
 Please be aware that your rights in relation to clinical research data may be limited.

 For advice or to make a complaint, you can also contact the applicable Supervisory Authority within the EEA at this link (https://edpb.europa.eu/about-edpb/board/members_en) or the Information Commissioner's Office within the UK at this link (https://ico.org.uk/make-a-complaint/).